NuniTelo/livestreamandroid/README.md

 # livestreamandroid
 sjcam project android
-This project implemnt VLC to an android app.
+This project implement VLC to an android app.